🔷 Classification

 🧠 Understanding Cerebral Palsy

-• CP-2: Moderate quadriplegia or severe diplegia (wheelchair or assistive device users)
+• CP-2: Moderate quadriplegia or severe diplegia

-• CP-3: Moderate diplegia or hemiplegia (independent mobility with support)
+• CP-3: Moderate diplegia or hemiplegia

-• CP-4: Mild diplegia or hemiplegia (independent with minimal assistance)
+• CP-4: Mild diplegia or hemiplegia

-• CP-5: Ataxic CP (coordination and balance issues)
+• CP-5: Ataxic CP (balance issues)

-• CP-6: Dyskinetic CP (involuntary movement disorders)
+• CP-6: Dyskinetic CP (involuntary movements)

-• CP-7: Mixed-type CP (features of multiple subtypes)
+• CP-7: Mixed-type CP

 🎽 Sports Classification Categories

-• 🧩 Motor coordination and muscle control (including use of assistive devices)
+• 🧩 Motor coordination & muscle control

-• 🗣 Communication and social interaction ability
+• 🗣 Communication ability

-• 🧠 Cognitive processing and regulation
+• 🧠 Cognitive processing

-• 🏃♂ Physical strength and sport-specific skills
+• 🏃 Physical strength & sport skills

-• Level A – Independent and Competitive
+• Level A: Independent & Competitive

-• Level B – Semi-Assisted or Guided
+• Level B: Semi-Assisted

-• Level C – Fully Assisted with Aids or Wheelchair
+• Level C: Fully Assisted / Wheelchair

 ⚖ Fair Play & Inclusion